Brobin/hacker-bootstrap/README.rst

 Hacker Bootstrap
 ================

-A Bootstrap theme for 1337 h@ckers.
+A Bootstrap theme for 1337 h4ckers.
 Inspired by the classic green on black terminal style.

+Check out the `example site <http://brobin.github.io/hacker-bootstrap/>`_!

 -----
 Usage